 (2) high: people aged 75 to 79 years, risk groups (see definition above) and their close contact persons.
 Health care staff with high expositions (e.g. working in emergency care, GPs, paediatricians), mobile long-term care staff, 24-hours care.

 (3) elevated: people aged 70 to 74 years.
 Risk groups and their close contact persons.
-Also, asylum seekers in residencies, homeless persons in residencies, people in prison, and staff in the latter institutions.
-Social care staff, and religious staff is also included in this category.
+Also, shared residences like homeless residencies fall under this category.
 Also, contact persons of pregnant women, and health care staff with moderate exposition.